MSLNZ/msl-package-manager/docs/developers_guide.rst

 on how to use git.

 .. note::
-   This section assumes that you followed the instructions from :ref:`set up`.
+   This section assumes that you followed the instructions from :ref:`set-up`.

 1. Make sure that the git Branch_ you are working on is up to date by performing a Pull_.